krixik-ai/krixik-docs/docs/system/file_system/delete_method.md

-    local_file_path=data_dir + "input/1984_very_short.txt",  # the initial local filepath where the input JSON file is stored local_save_directory=data_dir + "output",  # the local directory that the output file will be saved to expire_time=60 * 30,  # process data will be deleted from the Krixik system in 30 minutes wait_for_process=True,  # do not wait for process to complete before returning IDE control to user verbose=False,  # do not display process update printouts upon running code symbolic_directory_path="/novels/20th-century",
+    local_file_path=data_dir + "input/1984_very_short.txt",  # the initial local filepath where the input JSON file is stored local_save_directory=data_dir + "output",  # the local directory that the output file will be saved to expire_time=60 * 30,  # process data will be deleted from the Krixik system in 30 minutes wait_for_process=True,  # wait for process to complete before returning IDE control to user verbose=False,  # do not display process update printouts upon running code symbolic_directory_path="/novels/20th-century",
     file_name="1984_sample.txt",